Charge card comparison: cheapest charge card for you in 2026

 How much can charger costs change depending on the charge card you use?

-There can be big price differences between providers, even when using the exact same public charger.
-Here’s the data to prove it:
+To show you that there can be big price differences between providers, even when using the exact same public charger, we fetched some data to prove it and to find the cheapest charge card:

 We sampled a random charger from live data in the Tap app in the Netherlands on 27 October 2025 to see how much you could save by choosing the cheapest charge card.